globalconceptsmediallc-oss/gcm-operating-system-app/docs/PROJECT_STATUS.md

 ## Sprint Name

-Consulting Intelligence Foundation
+Contact Enrichment Foundation

 ## Sprint Objective

-Transform publicly observable business information into actionable consulting intelligence that prepares a consultant for a productive first client conversation.
+Create the Contact Enrichment capability so GCM OS can begin identifying publicly observable contact information that improves first outreach and discovery preparation.

 The Business Record remains the single source of truth.